 All applicants, regardless of country of origin or citizenship status, will be required to demonstrate competence in the English language prior to admission.

-- Study Subject: Scholarship is awarded in the field of business.
+- Study Subject: award is awarded in the field of business.

 - Meet RMIT’s entry requirements for the Doctor of Philosophy

 College Admission Requirement:

 The minimum requirements for admission to a PhD program are:

 - A bachelor degree requiring at least four years of full-time study in a relevant discipline awarded with honours.
 The degree should include a research component comprised of a thesis, other research projects or research methodology courses that constitute at least 25% of a full-time academic year (or part-time equivalent).
 The applicant must have achieved at least a distinction average in the final year; or

 - A master degree that includes a research component comprised of at least 25% of a full-time academic year (or part-time equivalent) with an overall distinction average or a master degree without a research component with at least a high distinction average; or